 INF INF INF 0

-.
+k and checks every pair of vertices (i, j) to see if a shorter path exists through k.
 If a shorter path is found, it updates the distance matrix accordingly.This implementation effectively computes the shortest paths between all pairs of vertices in a weighted graph using the Floyd-Warshall algorithm.